 All terminations, substitutions, and reductions in scope of work to be performed by DBEs listed on the DBE Intended Participation Affidavit Summary must be approved in writing by BECO.
-The contractor shall contact the Department within 24 hours from the first sign of any reason for potential DBE termination/substitution.
+The contractor shall contact the Department, through email at contractorcompliance@azdot.gov, within 24 hours from the first sign of any reason for potential DBE termination/substitution.

 The contractor shall not terminate a DBE subcontractor listed on the DBE Intended Participation Affidavit or complete the work contracted to the DBE with its own forces or with a non-DBE firm without the Department's written consent.
-Before submitting a formal request to the Department for DBE termination/substitution, the contractor shall give written notice to the DBE subcontractor with a copy to BECO of its intent to terminate or substitute the DBE identifying the reason for the action.
-The notice shall include the deadline for the DBE to submit a written response advising the contractor and BECO of its position, which shall be a minimum of five calendar days after the notice is given.
+Before submitting a formal request to the Department for DBE termination/substitution, the contractor shall give written notice to the DBE subcontractor with a copy sent concurrently to BECO of its intent to terminate or substitute the DBE identifying the reason for the action.
+The notice shall include the deadline for the DBE to submit a written response advising the contractor and BECO of its position.
+The deadline shall be a minimum of five calendar days after the notice is given, unless a shorter response period is warranted due to public necessity (e.g. safety).
 The Department will consider both the contractor's request and the DBE firm's response before approving the contractor's termination and substitution request.